 I tried to resist happy thoughts about Mrs. Schlafly’s demise, but I hate to admit that I became happy about her passing as well.
 I tried to not make it about her actual death per se, seeking instead to be happy that one less purveyor of hateful bigotry is no longer around to practice it.
 There is far too much hate in the world.
 Far too many arguments.
 Far too little understanding.
 Way too little in the way of respect and honor to others.
 And far too much self-righteousness directed by those like Mrs. Schlafly toward those whose lifestyles, backgrounds, etc. are what they consider inferior.

 But when one shows or feels hate, scorn, and disdain for others, it says less about those they scorn and more about the level of darkness in their souls.
 It certainly applied to Phyllis Schlafly in her criticisms against women’s rights activists, the LGBT community, and anyone else who didn’t fit her world view.
 It also applies to those who, even with Mrs. Schlafly now gone, still adhere to the hate she encouraged so greatly; their hate only serves to tear down bridges of understanding instead of building them up.

 It’s that blurred line between the bigoted side of someone such as Mrs. Schlafly and the fact that they were all too human that can be hard to see sometimes.
 So, we must indeed pay condolences to her survivors.
 But at the same time, we must wish “good riddance” to her brand of intolerance.
 Let’s wonder that wherever she may be right now, she is beginning to realize the consequences of her hateful words and actions and the importance of embracing the uniqueness of others.
-And also hope that those of use still here on Earth will also realize that same realizations… before we also depart this mortal coil (which hopefully won’t be any time soon).
+And also hope that those of us still here on Earth will also have those same realizations… before we depart this mortal coil (which hopefully won’t be any time soon).